 The following symptoms may indicate a heart problem:

 - swelling due to fluid retention, or edema

 In children, the symptoms of a congenital heart defect may include cyanosis, or a blue tinge to the skin, and an inability to exercise.

 Some signs and symptoms that could indicate heart attack include:

 - heart palpitations

 Heart attack can lead to cardiac arrest, which is when the heart stops and the body can no longer function.
 A person needs immediate medical attention if they have any symptoms of heart attack.

-If cardiac arrest occurs, the person will need:
+If cardiac arrest occurs, the person

 - immediate medical help (call 911)